Green Bay Packers: Super Bowl XLV champions (2010)

-The Green Bay Packers began the 2017 regular season with a 4–2 record.
-On October 15, during a week 6 game against the Minnesota Vikings, Aaron Rodgers was driven to the ground by Vikings linebacker Anthony Barr after throwing a pass.
-Rodgers suffered a broken collarbone during the play, and the Packers placed him on injured reserve on October 20, with the stipulation that he could return in eight weeks (in accordance with NFL rules), especially if the injury healed quickly and the Packers were still in playoff contention.
-Rodgers did indeed return to the field for a week 15 game against the Carolina Panthers on December 17, but the Packers were eliminated from the playoff hunt after a 31–24 loss.
-The team placed Rodgers back on injured reserve after the game, a move that prompted several teams to complain that the Packers had violated the NFL's rules about reactivating injured players.
+The Packers began the 2017 regular season with a 4–2 record.
+On October 15, during a week 6 game, Rodgers was driven to the ground by Minnesota Vikings linebacker Anthony Barr.
+Rodgers suffered a broken collarbone, and the Packers placed him on injured reserve, with the stipulation that he could return, especially if the injury healed quickly and the Packers were still in playoff contention.
+Rodgers did return for a week 15 game against the Carolina Panthers on December 17, but the Packers were eliminated from the playoff hunt after a 31–24 loss.
+The team placed Rodgers back on injured reserve, which prompted several teams to complain the Packers had violated rules about reactivating injured players.
 During Rodgers' absence, backup quarterback Brett Hundley stepped into the starting role for the first time in his professional career, but struggled to replicate Rodgers' success, despite a Pro Bowl-caliber season by receiver Davante Adams.
-In a 23–0 loss to the Baltimore Ravens in week 11, the Packers suffered their first shutout at Lambeau Field in 11 years (the last time was a 35–0 loss to the New England Patriots in 2006).
+In a 23–0 loss to the Baltimore Ravens in week 11, the Packers suffered their first shutout at Lambeau Field in 11 years.
 The Packers finished the season at 7–9, missing the playoffs for the first time since 2008.
 Off the field, the Packers organization opened the Titletown District adjacent to Lambeau Field.
-This shopping, entertainment, and restaurant district includes a public plaza, park, and various commercial businesses.
+This shopping, entertainment, and restaurant district includes a public plaza, park, and commercial businesses.

 In 2018, the Packers again failed to qualify for the playoffs, finishing third in the NFC North with a record of 6–9–1.
-Following a Week 13 loss to the Arizona Cardinals, Mike McCarthy was released as head coach, replaced by Offensive Coordinator Joe Philbin on an interim basis.
-McCarthy left Green Bay having tallied a 125–77–2 (.618) regular season record, as well as a postseason record of 10–8 (.556).
+Following a Week 13 loss to the Cardinals, McCarthy was released as head coach, replaced by Offensive Coordinator Joe Philbin on an interim basis.
+McCarthy left having tallied a 125–77–2 (.618) regular season record, as well as a postseason record of 10–8 (.556).
 His total record with the Packers was 135–85–2.
-McCarthy had brought the team to nine playoff berths and facilitated one Super Bowl win.
+McCarthy had brought the team to nine playoff berths and a Super Bowl win.
 Following the season, Matt LaFleur, the Offensive Coordinator of the Tennessee Titans the prior season, was hired as the Packers' new coach.